We continue from Primavera Kitchen.

 The strudel is restaurant quality – stuffed with a sweet, creamy, rich cheese filling that was complemented nicely by the burst of berry compote on top and a dash of powdered sugar to bring everything together.
 The crust was light and flaky and did a good job of adding a crispy texture without getting in the way of the main event.

-Overall, Bauernmarkt (if that’s how you spell it) is one of the strongest Outdoor Kitchens at the Festival and most people should consider a stop.
-Hopefully the issues with the Potato Pancake with Apple Sauce were first day jitters and it will return to form down the line.
-Otherwise, it’s hard to go wrong here no matter what you’re in the mood to order.
+Overall, Bauernmarkt (if that’s how you spell it) is one of the stronger Outdoor Kitchens at the Festival and most people should consider a stop.
+If there’s something that you’ve enjoyed in the past, then it’s probably still here, too.